PM laid low with COVID for second time

 Prime Minister Anthony Albanese has tested positive for COVID-19 a second time and gone into isolation.

-Mr Albanese has postponed a meeting of state and territory leaders, which was set to address solutions to high energy prices.
+Mr Albanese has postponed a meeting of state and territory leaders, which was meant to reach solutions on high energy prices.

 “This afternoon I had a routine PCR test which has returned a positive result for COVID-19,” he said on Monday.